Page alerts are generated automatically when there's a significant change to a monitored page, or when a performance budget is breached.

 Notify when a performance metric degrades significantly.

-Performance metrics always vary between page analyses.
+Performance metrics always vary between page tests.
 This could cause unnecessary notifications to be sent one-off slow server response that can't be replicated.

-To avoid that some notifications are only sent out if the performance result is consistent across two analyses.
+To avoid that some notifications are only sent out if the performance result is consistent across two tests.

 Notify when a Lighthouse audit starts failing.